ReflectionHLE/ReflectionHLE/README.md

 * Past and present developers of OpenTESArena, as well as other contributors, including afritz1, Allofich, Dozayon, kcat, mdmallardi, pcercuei and Ragora.
 OpenTESArena is an open-source re-implementation of The Elder Scrolls: Arena.
-A component of it, the ExeUnpacker, was re-used for unpacking Keen Dreams v.100 executables (originally packed using PKLITE).
+A component of OpenTESArena, ExeUnpacker, was modified into depklite (mostly a port of ExeUnpacker from C++11 to C99), which is used to unpack Keen Dreams v1.00 executables (originally packed using PKLITE).

 * Craig Bruce for his CRC-32 implementation.